wandb/weave/docs/docs/tutorial-tracing_1.md

 ## 3. Automated LLM library logging

 Calls made to OpenAI, Anthropic and [many more LLM libraries](guides/integrations/) are automatically tracked with Weave, with **LLM metadata**, **token usage** and **cost** being logged automatically.
-If your LLM library isn't currently one of our integrations you can track calls to other LLMs libraries or frameworks easily by wrapping them with `@weave.op()`
+If your LLM library isn't currently one of our integrations you can track calls to other LLMs libraries or frameworks easily by wrapping them with `@weave.op()`.

 ## 4. See traces of your application in your project